 Hightop Sweet

-Origin, Plymouth, Massachusetts.
-An old variety; in 1822 Thacher remarked: "This tree, it is believed, is peculiar to the old Plymouth colony.
-The first settlers, either from choice, or for want of other varieties, cultivated it more generally than any other apple.
-It is now much on the decline" (Beach).
-Downing describes it as "highly prized at the West," and Elliott calls it "very popular Southwest and West."
-It appears that this variety was introduced into Ohio from Connecticut and Massachusetts and afterward disseminated westward under the name of Sweet June.
-In 1892 Bailey found that although various nurserymen were offering Sweet June for sale none of them mentioned Hightop Sweet.
-Some have held that the Sweet June of the West is not identical with the Hightop Sweet of Massachusetts.
-Beach notes: "We have not had the opportunity of determining whether this is true, but if they are identical it appears strange that the name Hightop Sweet should be entirely dropped by those who are propagating it in the West."
-The variety was but little known in New York as of 1905 (Beach).
+The variety was introduced into Ohio from Connecticut and Massachusetts and afterward disseminated westward under the name of Sweet June.
+Highly prized at the West and very popular Southwest and West.
+In 1892 Bailey found that although various nurserymen were offering Sweet June for sale, none of them mentioned Hightop Sweet.
+Some have held that the Sweet June of the West is not identical with the Hightop Sweet of Massachusetts, though Beach (1905) had not had the opportunity of determining whether this is true; he noted it appears strange that the name Hightop Sweet should be entirely dropped by those propagating it in the West if the two are identical.
+Little known in New York as of 1905.

 Tree